xlrx/DeskHog/card-config-readme.md

 The only card management currently supported by the web UI (in the `html` folder) is adding and deleting insights.
 This section should go away.

-A new tab should be added to the web UI: "Card Management."
+A new section should be added to the web UI: "Card Management."

-This tab enables adding new cards from a list of available types, re-ordering existing cards, editing their configuration values, and removing them.
+This section enables adding new cards from a list of available types, re-ordering existing cards, editing their configuration values, and removing them.

 The user can click and drag to set the order of cards in the list.
 They can delete a card.
-When a user chooses to add a new card, they will be presented with the available types defined by the backend.
+A user can add new cards from a list of available types.

-Insights will be migrated to this format with these specifications: allowing multiple instances, needing config input, and `configInputLabel` being "Insight ID."
+Insights will be adapted to this format with these specifications: allowing multiple instances, needing config input, and `configInputLabel` being "Insight ID."

 ## API Endpoints